hychn/hychn.github.io/md/gradschool/statement_of_purpose.md

   * How can you back up these statements?
     * Strong Interest: past history, studies
     * Mathematical rigor: masters in mathematics
-    * Self-Motivation: github project, self-research of control theory
+    * Self-Motivation: github project, self-research of control theory (montecarlo, understanding the basic)
 # RESTATE PURPOSE
 * win-win for university
 * pursuit/realization/of one's dreams and goals